 Customer ‘Welcome’ boxes continue to include ‘green’ items, including reusable shopping bags and reusable flasks.

-Some of our houses in Merseyside and all our apartment schemes feature solar panels fitted to the roofs.
+Some of our houses and all our apartment schemes feature solar panels fitted to the roofs.
 The solar panels will provide energy to the houses/communal areas should energy be required whilst it is also being generated.

-Once our portal is live for all residents, we will be encouraging further resident run green initiatives such as on-site swap shop events.
+Through the My Simple Life mobile app, we will be encouraging further resident run green initiatives such as on-site swap shop events.